Blog

 CBT is based on the premise that our thoughts, emotions, and behaviors are all connected.
 By modifying thought patterns, we can influence our emotional responses in a more positive way.

-How Do Sleep Patterns Influence Depression
+How do Sleep Patterns Affect Depression?

 When it comes to depression and sleep, the relationship tends to mimic a chicken-and-egg situation.
 It can be difficult to tell which one came first and which one followed.

-Digital Age Anxiety - How Technology Affects Our Mental Well-Being
+Digital Age Anxiety - How Technology Affects Our Mental Well-being

 Have you noticed your anxiety levels dropping when you have the chance to step away from technology for a few days?
 Maybe you feel especially calm when you are hiking or camping.